Misty Programming Language:Functions

 disrupt

-When a disrupt statement is executed in the main part of the function body, control goes to the statements of the disruption part.
-The disruption part must either return or disrupt.
+When a disrupt statement is executed in the main part of the function body, control goes to the statements of the disruption clause.
+The disruption clause must end with either return or disrupt.
 If it returns, then the disrupt situation is over and control returns to the calling function.
-If the disruption disrupts, then execution of the current function is abandoned and control passes to the disruption part of the caller.
-If there is no caller, then the actor disrupts.
+If the disruption disrupts, then execution of the current function is abandoned and control passes to the disruption clause of the caller.
+If there is no caller, then the actor halts.

-A disruption part may not contain an inner function, but it may call another function that has an inner function.
+A disruption clause may not contain an inner function, but it may call another function that has an inner function.

 Example: